OcNOS DC : Virtual Extensible Local Area Network Guide : Virtual eXtensible Local Area Network Configuration : VxLAN Overview

 Leaf nodes act as VTEP for hosts to connect to the data center and provide VPN services

-Hosts are identified using either the port number, port number with VLAN ID, or the port number with a stacked VLAN ID
+Hosts are identified using either the port number, port number with VLAN ID or VLAN range, or the port number with a stacked VLAN ID.

 Any packets (including ARP-ND) that are uplifted to the VxLAN CPU queue from any port are rate limited to 500 packets per second.
 This is done to protect the system and CPU during an ARP storm.

-OcNOS supports both IPv4 and IPv6 hosts and IPv4 VxLAN tunnels.
+OcNOS supports VxLAN IPv4 tunnels, but both IPv4 and IPv6 hosts.

 Terminology